-Developing countries are much vulnerable to food frauds owing to constantly changing dynamics in public and private sector, thus authenticity is a vital component of food in terms of quality components.
+Developing countries are much vulnerable to food frauds owing to constantly changing dynamics in the public and private sector, thus authenticity is a vital component of food in terms of quality components.
 Authenticity enables certainty and certification for every individual product so that it possesses a set of legal features to prevent every type of deception in the market.
-Owing to diversity of authentication criteria and a high number of products, food authentication includes a series of methods and techniques of general or specific investigation.
+Owing to the diversity of authentication criteria and a high number of products, food authentication includes a series of methods and techniques of a general or specific investigation.

-Commercially, food safety or food authentication can only be reached by the growth of quality and food services under surveillance via the entire food chain which forms as an indispensable instrument to achieve the food traceability.
+Commercially, food safety or food authentication can only be reached by the growth of quality and food services under surveillance via the entire food chain which forms an indispensable instrument to achieve food traceability.
 Overall, with the rise in food frauds and food deception in the market on a global scale, the global food authentication market is anticipated to grow at a higher CAGR during the forecast period.

-The key players in the global food authenticity market include SGS SA, Intertek Group Plc, Eurofins Scientific, ALS Limited, LGC Science Group Ltd, Merieux Nutrisciences Corportaion, Microbac Corporation Inc, EMSL Analytical Inc, Romer Labs Diagnostics GmbH, Genetic ID, Inc.
+The key players in the global food authenticity market include SGS SA, Intertek Group Plc, Eurofins Scientific, ALS Limited, LGC Science Group Ltd, Merieux Nutrisciences Corporation, Microbac Corporation Inc, EMSL Analytical Inc, Romer Labs Diagnostics GmbH, Genetic ID, Inc.

 Research Support Specialist, USA

 FREE sample contains market data points, ranging from trend analyses to market estimates & forecasts.
 See for yourself...